Session Format Options

 The following session formats are offered at the ASHA Convention.
 When submitting a proposal to the Call for Papers, you must select the format that best suits your proposed presentation.

-Poster Session (90 minutes): SLP and Audiology Topics
+Poster Presentation (90 minutes): SLP and Audiology Topics

 Posters presentations combine a verbal presentation with a visual aid and are an excellent mechanism to facilitate the rapid communication of scientific ideas.
 During these presentations, viewers visually guide themselves at their own pace through the basics of the study displayed on the poster board, allowing the presenter to focus on explanation, clarification, and discussion of key elements of the work and to answer questions.
 The poster presentation format is less formal and more interactive than an oral seminar, as it provides the opportunity for viewers to engage in discussion and to have one-on-one interactions with both the presenter and fellow viewers.